quasarstream/PHP-FFmpeg-video-streaming/README.md

 For more information, please read [AWS SDK for PHP](https://aws.amazon.com/sdk-for-php/) document.

 - **NOTE:** You can mix opening and saving options together.
-For Instance, you can open a file and save packaged files to Cloud (or vice versa).
+For Instance, you can open a file on your local computer/server and save packaged files into a Cloud (or vice versa).

 ![schema](/docs/schema.gif?raw=true "schema" )